acsqdotme/today/README.md

 ## Installation

+The dependencies are a POSIX system and `scdoc` to build the manpage.
+To build the manpage run `make`.
 To install the script and its manpage run `make install`.
 You might need to run it as root.

 ## Usage